 NICE quality standards describe high-priority areas for quality improvement in a defined care or service area.
 Each standard consists of a prioritised set of specific, concise and measurable statements.
 NICE quality standards draw on existing NICE or NICE-accredited guidance that provides an underpinning, comprehensive set of recommendations, and are designed to support the measurement of improvement.

-This quality standard has been incorporated into the NICE pathway on prevention and control of healthcare-associated infections, which brings together everything we have said on a topic in an interactive flowchart.
+This quality standard has been included in the NICE Pathway on prevention and control of healthcare-associated infections, which brings together everything we have said on a topic in an interactive flowchart.

 NICE produces guidance, standards and information on commissioning and providing high-quality healthcare, social care, and public health services.
 We have agreements to provide certain NICE services to Wales, Scotland and Northern Ireland.
 Decisions on how NICE guidance and other products apply in those countries are made by ministers in the Welsh government, Scottish government, and Northern Ireland Executive.
 NICE guidance or other products may include references to organisations or people responsible for commissioning or providing care that may be relevant only to England.